nedelec/preconfig/README.md

   such that any syntax present in the configuration file can be maintained during the process.

-# Usage

-At least one template file should be specified, and other arguments are optional.
+  One (or many) template file should be specified, and other arguments are optional.
   If several template files are specified, they will be processed sequentially.
   The names of the produced files are built from the name of the template by removing any second extension, and inserting an integer of constant-width.

 For examples: